Investing in Growth Funds

 Dollar cost averaging is a way to invest small amounts of money consistently over time, rather than attempting to time the market, which helps investors to limit their risk exposure.
 However, if there is a stock market correction, it can be a good time to pick up some extra assets while they’re at particularly low prices.

-Growth stocks tend to do well during bull markets, so while they may not see significant gains during a recession, they are still good long-term investments to pick up before the next economic boom.
+Growth stocks tend to do well during bull markets, so while they may not see significant gains during a recession, they can still be an option to consider for long-term investments to pick up before the next economic boom.

 The Takeaway

-Growth funds holdings tend to have a higher P/E ratio (price to earnings ratio), which can make them more expensive investments, but their quick growth can make the extra cost worth it.
+Growth funds holdings tend to have a higher P/E ratio (price to earnings ratio), which can make them more expensive investments, but their quick growth may make the extra cost worth it.

 These types of funds are more likely to see returns during an economic boom cycle, vs a recession.
 During a recession or economic downturn, companies may not have the cash or earnings to be able to invest in growth, and the value of the stocks the fund could go down.